One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

 Toto Wolff desperately wants Verstappen.
 If Red Bull disappoints in 2026, as expected, Wolff will put a massive offer on the table for Max.
 The 4-time champion could also move to Aston Martin, but he doesn’t want a reputation of only being able to win with Adrian Newey and Honda, so he’ll have to choose a different option to prove himself.

-With this lineup, Mercedes will be ultra-competitive for the rest of the 2020s.
+With this lineup, Mercedes will be ultra-competitive for the rest of the 2020s and Antonelli gets to learn from the best driver in the sport, before eventually taking over as the lead driver.

 Red Bull